JohnFernandezR/Book-Share/README.md

 By studying competing applications, we can learn from their mistakes and avoid repeating them in our application.
 In addition, we can identify successful features and functionalities that we can adopt and implement in our solution, thus providing a superior experience to our users.

-**Key Insight:** Unlike "BookScouter" (focused on selling) or "BookMooch" (focused on shipping/points), READ&SHARE differentiates itself by **INCLUDING** a Reciprocal Match System and Secure Physical Locations, directly addressing the local safety gap.
+**Key Insight:** Unlike "BookScouter" (focused on selling) or "BookMooch" (focused on shipping/points), READ&SHARE differentiates itself by **including** a Reciprocal Match System and Secure Physical Locations, directly addressing the local safety gap.

 ![Benchmarking](assets/benchmark/benchmarking.jpeg)